 The diameter symbol is one of the most commonly used symbols in AutoCAD drawings.
 It’s automatically added to diameter dimensions but there may be times you want to include it in other types of dimensions as well as leaders, tables, and notes.
-Adding the diameter and other symbols to your AutoCAD drawings is surprisingly easy to do… if you know where to find them!
+Learning how to type the diameter symbol and other unique characters to your AutoCAD drawings is surprisingly easy to do… if you know where to find them!

 Using the Symbol Menu

-One of the easiest ways to add the diameter and other popular symbols to your AutoCAD drawing is to select the Text Editor ribbon tab or right-click menu.
+One of the easiest ways to add the diameter symbol to your AutoCAD drawing is to select the Text Editor ribbon tab or right-click menu.
 Those tools automatically display when you create or double-click on mtext objects as well as dimensions, leaders, and tables that use multiline text.
 Simply place the cursor where you want the symbol to appear and then select Diameter the Symbol flyout on the Text Editor ribbon tab or right-click menu.

 Using the Character Map

 If you can’t find the symbol you want or you’re not satisfied with the appearance of the symbol that inserts from the Symbol menu, you can choose from hundreds of symbols using the Character Map dialog box.
 Access the Character Map by selecting Other at the bottom of the symbol menu.

 Select a font and then use the scroll bar at the right to view all the available symbols for that font.
 Click on a symbol to view a larger image of it.
 Notice the Unicode string displayed at the bottom of the Character Map dialog box.
 Double-click on the symbols you want to copy.
 You’ll see them displayed in the Characters to copy field.